 Normally people sing, following the words of the song on the projector screen.
 If you’re uncomfortable singing the words, you can stand with everyone else but remain silent.
 If you’re not sure about Christianity or whether you agree with the prayers or responses that we say aloud together, you don’t have to say them.
 However if you’d like to join in, that’s ok.

-If you’re visiting, we don’t expect you to donate any money when the offertory bag is passed around so please don’t feel like you have to or should give.
+If you’re visiting, we don’t expect you to donate any money, so please don’t feel like you have to or should give.
 Normally our members give some money to our church to help pay for what is needed to keep it going and help the work that is done here grow.

 Yes.
 Please contact us if you’d like to talk about the possibility of having your wedding here.